sciencePeptideDeck

 Cognitive & Nootropic Peptides

 The brain peptides.
-Some of these have decades of clinical use in Russia (Semax, Selank, Cerebrolysin), others are newer research compounds with impressive but early data.
+Some of these have decades of clinical use in Russia (Semax, Selank, Cerebrolysin), others are newer therapeutic compounds with impressive but early data.
 The range here goes from mild anxiolytics to compounds that may genuinely support neuroplasticity and memory formation.

 Semax